paul0x7CF/Uni-dse-project/README.md

 - Contact our **tutor first**.
 Especially for questions related to the implementation of the assignment or programming tasks.
 If our tutors cannot assist, they will forward your inquiry to the relevant supervisor.

 - To **contact our tutors**, create a GitLab Issue and add one of the following Git handles into your issue description text.
-The subsequently listed tutor(s) are available: `Kevin Miller (Git handle @millerk97)`
+The subsequently listed tutor(s) are available:

+    - `Samuel Mitterrutzner (Git handle @samuelm00)`

 For **exceptional situations**, such as team-building issues, you can also contact your supervisor directly.
 The latter also applies to **high-level questions** on the assignment or the programming tasks.
 For example, if you see multiple design options and are unsure which one to use.
 Here, the experience of your supervisor can be tapped to guide you on your DSE journey.